-The son of Thomas and Alice Gribben of Loughinisland, Edward Gribben served with the Royal Irish Rifles before he transferred to the Royal Flying Corps and was posted to 70 Squadron in 1917.
+The son of Isabella Gribben, Edward Gribben served with the Royal Irish Rifles before he transferred to the Royal Flying Corps and was posted to 70 Squadron in 1917.
 That summer, he scored 5 victories flying the Sopwith Camel.
 In the fall, he was reassigned to the Home Defence, flying night fighters with 44 Squadron.
 On 2 October 1918, Gribben was reassigned to 41 Squadron as a flight commander but was wounded in action two days later when he was forced down by a Fokker D.VII.

 Military Cross (MC)